-With pregnancy comes a phase in a woman’s life when here body undergoes significant physical and emotional changes.
-The body will experience various physical transformations during the nine-month period of the pregnancy.
-The changes taking place include enlargement of the breasts and expanding belly, swollen feet, weight gain, and all these tend to bring out stretch marks on the skin.
+With pregnancy, a woman experiences significant physical and emotional changes.
+The body experiences various physical transformations during the nine-month period of the pregnancy.
+These changes include either the enlargement of the breasts, expanding belly, swollen feet, or weight gain.
+And all these changes tend to bring out stretch marks on the skin.

 How Is It Caused?